YellowJacketLinux/CPAN-RPM/README.md

 glyphs in their console font.
 The actual character encoding of this document is UTF8, but it can be converted to ISO-8859-15 (or Windows/CP-1252) without glyph changes.
-Converting this document to ISO-8859-15 *may* fix the display of those multi-byte characters (curly apostraphe, single and double quotes) in GNU/Linux consoles without a proper UTF-8 font available, as is sometimes the case when booting without a GUI where bitmap fonts are used.
+Converting this document to ISO-8859-15 *may* fix the display of those multi-byte characters (curly apostrophe, single and double quotes) in GNU/Linux consoles without a proper UTF-8 font available, as is sometimes the case when booting without a GUI where bitmap fonts are used.